SEO Research

 The proposed format gives site owners a place to list important documentation, canonical resources, and concise summaries for language models or assistants that choose to fetch the file.
 On a large docs site, that can be useful.
 On an API platform, a standards site, or a research-heavy knowledge base, it can reduce ambiguity about which pages matter most.

-The downside is that a lot of teams are treating llms.txt like a new ranking primitive when there is no strong evidence for that.
-Google's documentation does not list llms.txt as a requirement for AI features, and recent third-party analysis has found low adoption with no consistent proof of citation lift so far.
+But many teams are treating llms.txt like a new ranking primitive when there is no strong evidence for it.
+Google's documentation does not list llms.txt as a requirement for AI features, and recent third-party analysis has found low adoption with no consistent proof of citation lift.
 See AI features and your website and LLMs.txt Does Not Boost AI Citations, New Analysis Finds.

 If a page is blocked, weak, vague, snippet-restricted, or unsupported by evidence, that weakness shows up whether or not you publish a helpful text file at the root of the site.
-The boring fundamentals still decide most of the game.
-That is why the right comparison is not "Which one should I use?"
-It is "Which problem am I solving right now?"
+The boring fundamentals still decide the game.
+Stop asking "Which one should I use?"
+Ask: "Which problem are we actually solving?"

 1. Crawlability, indexability, and snippet eligibility